analyticsbyted/tubetime/docs/LLM_ONBOARDING_PROMPT.md

 ---

 **Remember:** This project uses TDD, so always write tests first.
-Use SearchHistory migration as your reference implementation.
-All 93 tests must continue passing.
+Use SearchHistory migration as your reference implementation for migrations, and use Favorites optimistic updates as reference for optimistic updates.
+All 129 tests must continue passing.